 - Titanium White

-First I painted a frame around the canvas.
+First I painted a frame around the canvas using a 3/4″ Flat Wash Brush.
 This color was burnt umber mixed with titanium white (brown and white mixed together).
 You can change the color of your frame or follow my color scheme.
 Note, this frame is about 2 inches.

-With a smaller brush, I outlined the inside of the frame with black.
+With a round brush (#0 round), I outlined the inside of the frame with black.

-Then, with a small brush, I painted black spirals.
+Then, with a small #0 round brush, I painted black spirals.
 Some spirals did overlap the polka dots.

 My finished border looked like this!